 I am very pleased that our firm has been able to grow in the money lending industry.
 This industry has become a niche area especially since there have been stricter regulations governing licensed money lenders in Hong Kong in the past few years.

 Our firm is also honoured to be able to represent numerous clients, being some of the largest money lenders and other participants in the lending market, in complicated money lending transactions and to specialise in this area of practice.
 Working in the money lending industry has really widened my views.

 It is also interesting to see the rapid growth of the number of existing market participants investing in online lending platforms.
 The rise of online lending could be another niche area in the near future.

 My number one piece of advice to anyone thinking of studying law is studying hard is a must, but also to study smart and in the right way.

 It’s not all just law for me; every one of my friends knows that I have a passion for music.
 I had participated in various singing competitions throughout my university life and I was dreaming of pursuing a career in music.
 I had a chance to sign a live performance contract as well as an artist contract with a television company after all those competitions.
 I was thankful that everyone supported me in my endeavors.
 However, I had managed to review the contracts with my then very limited legal knowledge and turned down the offer and thereafter made the decision to enter into the legal profession.

-If you’re inspired by Cristovao’s journey, follow in his footsteps and study the GDL with us.
+If you’re inspired by Cristovao’s journey, follow in his footsteps and study with us.
+View our courses.